Muhammad 'Abid al-Sindi

 Muhammad 'Abid al-Sindi al-Ansari (محمد عابد السندي الأنصاري), was a Hanafi jurist (faqih), hadith expert (muhaddith), judge (qadi), and the shaykh of the 'ulama of his time in the city of Madina during the Ottoman Caliphate.
-His lineage reaches back to Abu Ayyub al-Ansari.

-He has followed the Naqshbandi Sufi path.
+Al-Sindi followed the Naqshbandi Sufi path.
 He was appointed qadi of Zabid.
-In 1232 A.H. he was appointed the leader of the scholars of Madina by the ruler of Egypt, Muhammad 'Ali Pasha.
-His grandfather migrated to Middle East and he was known as Shaykh al-Islam.
+In 1232 AH he was appointed the leader of the scholars of Madina by the ruler of Egypt, Muhammad 'Ali Pasha.
+He was known as Shaykh al-Islam.

 Name

-Muhammad 'Abid b.
+His full name was Muhammad 'Abid b.
 Ahmad 'Ali b.
 Muhammad Murad Ya'qub al-Hafiz b.
 Muhamud b.
 'Abd al-Rahman, al-Sindi al-Ansari al-Khazraji al-Madani al-Hanafi al-Naqshbandi.

 Life

-He was born in 1190 AH/1776 AD at Sehwan, a village in Sind on the bank of the Indus, north of Hyderabad.
-Educated at Zabid, he married a daughter of the then minister of San'a' and was appointed by the Imam of al-Yaman as his ambassador of Egypt.
-He then had a sojourn to his native land where after staying for a while, he left for al-Hijaz and was appointed by the Egyptian government as the chief of the 'Ulama' of al-Madina.
-He died at al-Madina, and was buried in al-Baqi' in Rabi' I (Rabi' al-Awwal), 1257 AH/April 1841 AD.
+He was born in 1190 AH / 1776 CE at Sehwan, a village in Sind on the bank of the Indus, north of Hyderabad.
+His lineage reaches back to Abu Ayyub al-Ansari.
+Educated at Zabid, he married a daughter of the then minister of San'a' and was appointed by the Imam of al-Yaman as his ambassador to Egypt.
+He then had a sojourn to his native land where after staying for a while, he left for al-Hijaz and was appointed by the Egyptian government as the chief of the 'ulama of al-Madina.
+He died at al-Madina, and was buried in al-Baqi' in Rabi' I (Rabi' al-Awwal), 1257 AH / April 1841 CE.

 Books

-He has a number of works to his credit which include:
+Al-Sindi has a number of works to his credit which include: